moddedmc-wiki/fabric-modding-wiki/content/9.misc/creating-particles.md

 description: Learn how to add and use a new particle with the registry.
 ---

+# Creating Custom Particles

+Particles are a powerful tool if used correctly.
+It can add ambience to a beautiful scene, or add tension to an edge of your seat boss battle.
+Let's add one!

 ## Register a custom particle

 To add a custom particle to your mod, you first need to register a ParticleType in your mod initializer class.